KonduitAI/konduit-serving/python/tests/README.md

 ### [`test_json.py`](test_json.py)

-After configuring a server, saves server configuration as JSON, loads it again, and checks if the existing configuration steps has the same length as the configuration loaded from the JSON file.
+After configuring a server, saves server configuration as JSON, loads it again, and checks if the existing configuration steps have the same length as the configuration loaded from the JSON file.

 Two server configurations are defined:
-- Similar to `test_start.py`, `test_json_compare()` creates a configuration with a TensorFlow model loaded with [TensorFlowConfig](../konduit/inference.py#L656-L720),
+- Similar to `test_start.py`, `test_json_compare()` configures a server with a TensorFlow model loaded with [TensorFlowConfig](../konduit/inference.py#L656-L720),
 - `test_python_serde()` configures a server with a [PythonPipelineStep](../konduit/inference.py#L1221-L1394) similar to `test_python_serving.py`.